BryanAM/website-legacy/README.md

 #### React i18next
 [About i18next](https://react.i18next.com)

 This page was also built with internationalization in mind.
 You'll notice my page has some odd text interpolations for different web components. react-i18next helps abstract out text using different translation files.
 My translation files are located here: `src/i18n/locales/en.json` or `jp.json` for the Japanese translation file.
-They configuration falls back on `en.json` so unless you plan on changing your default language, don't delete that file - just update the content.
+The i18next configuration falls back on `en.json` so unless you plan on changing your default language, don't delete that file - just update the content.

 #### Animation with Framer Motion

 I experimented with [Framer Motion](https://www.framer.com/api/motion/) a bit to add some spicy :hot_pepper: animations.
 If you take a look at the `Nav.js` component you'll see some special html descriptors like `<motion.div>`.
 This is how framer interacts with the DOM.
 Varients are variables that help define the animations.

 ## Built With

+* React 16.12.0
+* i18next
+* fontawesome - Used for iconography
+* express
+* axios
+* node sass
+* framer motion
+#### Test
+* jest
+* enzyme